-Potential indirect impacts to the City woodlot include damage or stress to tree rooting zones; increased noise, and intrusion by pets and the public (e.g., ad-hoc recreation and trails).
+Potential indirect impacts to the City woodlot include damage or stress to tree rooting zones, increased noise, and intrusion by pets and the public (e.g., ad-hoc recreation and trails).
 The proposed development also has the potential to cause a minor increase in ambient lighting penetrating into the woodland, which could disturb any light-sensitive wildlife species.
-It is recommended that any substantial new lighting should be directed away from the City Woodland and outdoor light standards should utilize downward-facing fixtures.
+It is recommended that any substantial new lighting should be directed away from the City woodlot and outdoor light standards should utilize downward-facing fixtures.

-Potential improvements to ecological functions within the retained City woodlot may occur as a result of buffer plantings.
+Potential improvements to ecological functions within the retained City woodlot may occur as a result of buffer plantings, relative to the existing conditions where buffer areas are dominated by pasture, cultural meadow and agricultural land uses.
 The proposed planting plan should provide tailored native planting prescriptions within the VPZ that will support the retained woodland habitat.
-Furthermore, existing structures, debris and/or garbage within the VPZ and woodland boundary will be removed to facilitate revegetation efforts.

-Tree protection fencing and/or erosion and sediment control (ESC) measures should be installed adjacent to retained City woodlot to aid in reducing excess disturbance caused by vegetation removals, ground disturbance and dislodging of sediment.
+Tree protection fencing and/or erosion and sediment control (ESC) measures should be installed along confirmed protection edges or as specified by a qualified professional (i.e., CISEC, CPESC or an approved equivalent) through the ESC Plan to aid in reducing excess disturbance caused by vegetation removals, ground disturbance and dislodging of sediment.
 Heavy equipment use should be managed to prevent inadvertent damage to the retained woodland, and transportation of non-native and invasive species.